Although not a common occurrence, some modafinil users find the drug doesn’t seem to kick in as it should.

 How To Fix It:

-The standard dose for Modafinil is 200mg, however, some online sources are selling doses as low as 50mg.
-It’s fairly common for people to order these 50mg tablets thinking this is the standard dose, and have it not produce any noticeable effects.
+The standard dose for modafinil is 200 mg.
+However, some online sources are selling doses as low as 50 mg.
+It’s relatively common for people to order these 50 mg tablets thinking this is the standard dose — and have it not produce any noticeable effects.

 Think of your body like a lake.
 When you take a medication or supplement, it gets diluted into this lake.
-If the lake is smaller than usual, there will be much higher concentrations of the drug.
-Conversely, if the lake is large, the drug will become less concentrated when dissolved into a larger body of water, therefore producing fewer effects.
+If the lake is very small, there will be much higher concentrations of the drug in the water.
+Conversely, if the lake is large, the drug will become less concentrated when dissolved into a larger body of water — therefore producing fewer effects.